Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Space Cannon (*n*) <a name="SpaceCannon_unitAbility"></a>
 <div>

-Units with this ability can shoot at ships in their system during the [Space Cannon Fire](#user-content-SpaceCannonFire_TacticalActionStep) step of Tactical Actions.
+Units with this ability can shoot at ships in their system during the [Space Cannon Abilities](#user-content-SpaceCannonAbilities_TacticalActionStep) step of Tactical Actions.
 Look at the description of this step for more details.

 <!-- #### Deep Space Cannon <a name="DeepSpaceCannon_unitAbility"></a>
 This ability is an upgraded version of the [Space Cannon](#user-content-SpaceCannon_unitAbility) and is used in the same way.
 Whenever any wording refers to the Space Cannon ability, it also applies to the "Deep Space Cannon" ability.